brookisme/tfr2human/README.md

 Here is a quick run down of the methods:

 * get_batches: break datasets into batches. note this is different than TF's [batch](https://www.tensorflow.org/api_docs/python/tf/data/TFRecordDataset#batch) since it returns batches of datasets to be parsed rather than parsing a batch at a time.
 * image_profile: returns an image (rasterio) profile for a given lon/lat/crs/resolution/np.array
 * gcs_service: returns a google cloud storage client
 * save_to_gcs: save generic file to google cloud storage
 * csv/image_to_gcs: save csv/image to google cloud storage

 ---

+<a href='example'></a>
 #### EXAMPLE

 ```python